 - Thankfully, our family doesn’t have any issues with motion sickness but this can certainly be a factor for some families who want to cruise.
 No one wants to spend their vacation feeling queasy so I wouldn’t recommend cruises if this is you!

 Going to an all-inclusive resort is absolutely one of our favorite vacations with young kids.
 We love Mexico for the short flight, excellent food, and reliable resorts.
+We tend to head to Cancun or the Mayan Riviera, but I have also heard wonderful things about Cabo San Lucas with kids.
 Looking for an excellent all-inclusive?
 I always use Tripadvisor when booking my trips.
 I check their reviews and pay attention to the overall rating and comments from travelers who are also traveling with their kids to get a realistic impression of the place.
 Our favorite family-friendly all-inclusive resort to date is The Finest Resort in Playa Mujeres, Mexico.
 Read my review of the Finest Resort here!
-I’ve found the best prices for this resort through Expedia.
-You can use the promo code HOTEL75 to get $75 dollars off your next hotel stay on Expedia of 2 nights or more (limited offer).

 - The absolute best part of going to an all-inclusive is not having to lift a finger when it comes to cleaning or meal prep.
 No dishes for a week and I am sold!

 - All-inclusive resorts are also great for picky eaters.
 Our eldest son is notoriously picky no matter how hard we have tried to get him to explore new foods.
 It appears he is ‘allergic’ to the color green – at this point even getting him to eat some guacamole would be a win.
 We love all-inclusive buffets because there is always something he will eat.
 So much better than preparing a million things only to have them all rejected!

 - If your kids will nap in the stroller, you are set!
 Both of our kids (who are otherwise horrible sleepers) sleep well in the stroller.
 This means we can hang out by the pool or have a drink in the evenings’ guilt free!
 If your kids don’t sleep well “on the go,” this may actually be a con (see below)